Your hair is shedding like crazy

 Your hair looks dull

-, explains dull-looking hair that lacks vibrancy could be an indication you need more healthy fats to add shine and body.
+FabrikaSimf/ShutterstockBlame it on missing your touch-up appointment with your colorist or poor weather that encourages hat hair, but you might glance in the mirror and see a lackluster style.
+Kaleigh McMordie, MCN, RDN, LD, explains dull-looking hair that lacks vibrancy could be an indication you need more healthy fats to add shine and body.
 "Omega-3 fatty acids and monounsaturated fats are important for overall health, but dull hair could be a sign you aren't getting enough.
 Load up on salmon, avocado, flaxseeds, chia seeds, and nuts," she suggests.
-Find out 13 secrets for shinier hair
+Find out 13 secrets for shinier hair.

 Your hair is brittle